-To get onto the training course, you'll need to:
+To get onto a training course, you'll need:

-- have 5 GCSEs at grades 9 to 4 (A* to C), including English, maths, and science
+- 5 GCSEs at grades 9 to 4 (A* to C), including English, maths, and science

-- pass skills tests and a thorough medical assessment
+- to pass skills tests and a thorough medical assessment

-- have a minimum of 155 hours' flying time
+- a minimum of 155 hours' flying time

 The number of flying hours needed may be lower for trained aeroplane pilots.